 Main Construction/Feel Difference

-Leesa uses Avena foam in its top layer.
-It is a highly durable foam that acts similarly to latex.
-It is also convoluted on the underside, making the mattress breathable.
+Leesa uses cooling foam in its top layer, making the mattress breathable.
 The feel of this layer is pressure-relieving while being very responsive (like latex) at the same time.
 This means when you move around, the foam immediately responds to your movement.
 Check out the video for a quick demonstration.

 This feel is quite different from the Tempur-Pedic models (except for perhaps the Flex collection).
 With Tempur-Pedic, the memory foam in the top layer is slow-moving.
 You will slowly sink into the mattress and have it contour around you.